OpenEvalProject/evals/manuscripts/elife-05849/v1/manuscript.md

 ## A rotting habitat and a boom-and-bust life cycle

+C. elegans is found worldwide, predominantly in humid temperate areas (Figures 1 and 2A-D) (Kiontke et al., 2011; Andersen et al., 2012).
+This species was originally isolated in rich soil or compost (Hodgkin and Doniach, 1997), where it is mostly found in a non-feeding stage called the dauer (Barrière and Félix, 2005a, 2007).
+More recently, feeding and reproducing stages of C. elegans have been found in decomposing plant material, such as fruits and thick herbaceous stems (Figure 2E–G) (Félix and Duveau, 2012).
+These rotting substrates in their late stages of decomposition provide abundant bacterial food for the nematode.
+Like other model organisms, C. elegans is thus partially associated with human activity (cultivated fruits and stems, compost), but the species is also commonly found on stems and fruits in wilder settings, such as woods (Félix and Duveau, 2012).
+New types of habitat and geographical locations may still be discovered.

 ![Figure 1.](https://cdn.elifesciences.org/articles/05849/elife-05849-fig1-v1.jpg)

-**Figure 1.:** C. elegans.Green shading highlights areas where C. elegans has been repeatedly collected.
+**Figure 1.:** Green shading highlights areas where C. elegans has been repeatedly collected.
 Green dots mark islands or locations where C. elegans has been collected at least once.
 Yellow squares represent areas where many Caenorhabditis species have been sampled and where C. elegans is present but rare (often found at altitude).
 Red shading highlights where C. elegans has never been collected despite the intensive sampling of many other Caenorhabditis species.
 Pink shading highlights where C. elegans has not been collected, despite the sampling of several other Caenorhabditis species.
 White represents areas that have never been sampled for C. elegans or very rarely.
-The distribution is inferred from published data (Abdul Kader and Côté, 1996; Barrière and Félix, 2005a, 2005b, 2007; Dolgin et al., 2008; Wang et al., 2010; Kiontke et al., 2011; Andersen et al., 2012; Félix and Duveau, 2012; Dey et al., 2013; Félix et al., 2013), WormBase, and our lab collection (http://www.justbio.com/worms/index.php).DOI: http://dx.doi.org/10.7554/eLife.05849.002
+The distribution is inferred from published data (Abdul Kader and Côté, 1996; Barrière and Félix, 2005a, 2005b, 2007; Dolgin et al., 2008; Wang et al., 2010; Kiontke et al., 2011; Andersen et al., 2012; Félix and Duveau, 2012; Dey et al., 2013; Félix et al., 2013), WormBase, and our lab collection (http://www.justbio.com/worms/index.php).

 ![Figure 2.](https://cdn.elifesciences.org/articles/05849/elife-05849-fig2-v1.jpg)

-**Figure 2.:** C. elegans at different scales.(A–D) Landscapes that correspond to the macroscale C. elegans habitat; all are relatively humid areas where C. elegans has been found: (A) wet shrubland; (B) urban garden; (C) riverbank; and (D) fruit trees.
+**Figure 2.:** (A–D) Landscapes that correspond to the macroscale C. elegans habitat; all are relatively humid areas where C. elegans has been found: (A) wet shrubland; (B) urban garden; (C) riverbank; and (D) fruit trees.
 (E–G) Bacteria-rich decomposing vegetal substrates, corresponding to the microscale C. elegans habitat: (E) Arum stem; (F) oranges and (G) plums.
 (H) Detail of a rotting apple at the stage where C. elegans proliferates.
 Springtails (white) and a mite are examples of animals that share the bacteria-rich habitat of C. elegans and that are potential carriers and/or predators (see also Table 1).
 (I) C. elegans nematodes on an E. coli lawn, just coming out of a rotten fruit.
 (J) Scanning electron micrograph of C. elegans infected with the fungus Drechmeria coniospora.
-Image credits: Marie-Anne Félix.DOI: http://dx.doi.org/10.7554/eLife.05849.003
+Image credits: Marie-Anne Félix.

-Two alternative life cycles have been described in the laboratory for
+Two alternative life cycles have been described in the laboratory for C. elegans, depending on environmental conditions.
+If well fed, newly hatched individuals pass through four larval stages (L1, L2, L3, L4) and reach the adult stage after 3 days.
+Under stressful conditions (such as crowding, limited food supply, and heat stress), individuals can shift during the L1 stage to an alternative developmental route and enter a predauer stage (L2d), followed by the non-feeding diapause stage called dauer (an alternative L3 stage) (Figure 3).
+Dauer larvae are resistant to various stresses and can survive for several months without food.
+Upon their return to more favorable conditions, dauer larvae feed again and resume development.

 ![Figure 3.](https://cdn.elifesciences.org/articles/05849/elife-05849-fig3-v1.jpg)

-**Figure 3.:** C. elegans lifecycle in the wild.In bacteria-rich habitats (beige), the C. elegans life cycle begins with an embryonic (E) stage, followed by four larval (L1-L4) stages, and ends with an adult stage (Ad).
+**Figure 3.:** In bacteria-rich habitats (beige), the C. elegans life cycle begins with an embryonic (E) stage, followed by four larval (L1-L4) stages, and ends with an adult stage (Ad).
 Most animals are self-fertilizing hermaphrodites; males are rare and breeding with males therefore uncommon.
 Under suboptimal conditions (such as crowding and starvation), L1 larvae can enter a predauer stage (L2d) followed by the diapause stage (dauer).
-When better conditions arise, dauers develop into postdauer L3 larvae and re-enter the lifecycle at the L4 stage.DOI: http://dx.doi.org/10.7554/eLife.05849.004
+When better conditions arise, dauers develop into postdauer L3 larvae and re-enter the lifecycle at the L4 stage.

-Population demographic surveys at the local scale in orchards and woods indicate that
+Population demographic surveys at the local scale in orchards and woods indicate that C. elegans has a boom-and-bust lifestyle (Félix and Duveau, 2012).
+C. elegans metapopulations evolve in a fluctuating environment where optimal habitats are randomly distributed in space and time (Figure 4A).
+A cycle of colonization of a food source likely begins when one to several dauer larvae discover a fruit or stem, exit the dauer stage and seed a growing population of up to 104 feeding nematodes at different life-cycle stages (Figure 3).
+Some moderate-sized populations found in rotting fruits and stems do not contain any dauer larvae, but larger ones always include only adults, L1, L2d and dauers (Félix and Duveau, 2012).
+As a food source runs low, dauers may leave it to explore the neighboring environment for new islands of resources.
+Most of them will fail.

 ![Figure 4.](https://cdn.elifesciences.org/articles/05849/elife-05849-fig4-v1.jpg)

-**Figure 4.:** C. elegans population dynamics in a natural habitat.(A) A schematic of C. elegans population dynamics in an orchard.
+**Figure 4.:** (A) A schematic of C. elegans population dynamics in an orchard.
 Population growth on a given apple has not been monitored to date and so is inferred here from data in (Félix and Duveau, 2012), based on many time points in an orchard and single time points on a given fruit.
 The fruits are shown at three time points (t) in identical positions on each panel, with t0 the first and t2 the last timepoint.
 Fruit colors indicate the degree of fruit decomposition, from early stages (yellow) to brown and dark grey (later stages), until disappearance (light grey).
 The number of feeding (F) and non-feeding dauer (d) individuals are indicated in color, with different colors representing different genotypes. Ø represents no colonization of a fruit by C. elegans.
 Arrows indicate dauer migration.
 How often different fruits or stems are colonized by several genotypes remains to be tested (Barrière and Félix, 2007; Andersen et al., 2012).
 (B–C) Actual population dynamics at the scale of a compost heap, from Barrière and Félix (2007).
 (B) In the first (Franconville) example, three main genotypes, G1, G2 and G3, persist in the heap at similar frequencies over the time period shown.
 In the second example (Le Perreux-sur-Marne), a single genotype, G4, was present, became extinct, then two new genotypes, G5 and G6, founded a new population.
 G4 reappeared in September, while G8 and G9 (not shown) disappeared.
-Genotypes were characterized using microsatellite markers.DOI: http://dx.doi.org/10.7554/eLife.05849.005
+Genotypes were characterized using microsatellite markers.

 Developmental regulation and the behavior of dauer larvae are central to the C. elegans lifestyle.
 Dauer larvae display active locomotion and a specific behavior called nictation, where they stand on their tail and wave their body in the air.
 Remarkably, dauers may also congregate to form a column and nictate as a group (Félix and Duveau, 2012) (see the video; http://www.wormatlas.org/dauer/behavior/Images/DBehaviorVID4.mov).
 These behaviors are thought to help dauers to find passing invertebrate hosts that they can use for their dispersal, such as isopods, snails and slugs.
 Together, dauer physiology and behavior suggest that this developmental stage plays a key role in C. elegans' stress resistance, long-distance dispersal, and possibly its overwintering capacity.